conicontra6-del/McServerWatch/README.md

 The main goal here is to provide the Minecraft community with a **100% transparent, safe, and clean tool**—giving users full control over what runs on their machines.

-If you appreciate my work and want to support my programming journey, feel free to drop a ⭐ **Star** on this repository!
+If you appreciate my work and want to support my programming journey, feel free to drop a ⭐ **Star** on this repository!.